crimson-unicorn/parsers/camflow/README.md

 However, this option, and its associated options (`-I`, `-f`) are used for our performance evaluation to see how fast CamFlow generates provenance graph and therefore, are *not* likely what you need.
 If you set `-s`, you will see an additional output file `ts.txt`, which records adjusted timestamps (recorded in the previous stage) every N edges where N is determined by `-I`, which you must set if `-s` is set.
 Again, it is unlikely that you will want to set those flags.
+If you set `-t`, you will parse jiffies of the graph.
+If you do so, you must set the same option in the previous stage.
+Note that `-s` can overwrite `-t`.

 If you prefer using a virtual environment, make sure you have `virtualenv` installed.
 The Makefile template is located in the `example/` folder in which we include a small example to demonstrate how you can run the parser.